lacker/coinkit/testnet/README.md

 gcloud container clusters delete testnet
 ```

-You can leave the firewall rules running for free.

-You can delete the database from the UI, but be aware that you can't recreate one with the same name for a week or so.
+You can delete databases from the UI, but be aware that you can't recreate one with the same name for a week or so.